1. Blog

 More than a claims service

-With AirHelp+ flight disruption and luggage insurance, app features including free flight tracking, real-time notifications, compensation claiming, and ongoing traveler protection, AirHelp offers benefits beyond a single claim — something EU-only services don’t typically provide.
+With AirHelp+ flight disruption and luggage insurance, app features including free flight tracking, real-time notifications, compensation claiming, and ongoing traveler protection, AirHelp offers benefits beyond the handling of individual claims, giving travelers ongoing protection before, during, and after their trips.

 Summary

 AirHelp handles a wider range of eligible cases, invests more in global legal coverage, and provides additional tools and protections for international travelers.
-For U.S. customers taking long-haul or multi-stop flights, that extra capability is often the reason they choose AirHelp even if the fee is slightly higher.
+For U.S. customers taking long-haul or multi-stop flights, that extra capability is often what justifies the slightly higher fee.

 ⚖️ Transparency and trust